Part II: Administration

 - number of injuries requiring medical aid but that did not involve lost workdays

-- incidence of occupational illnesses, and
+- incidence of occupational illnesses

-- number of occupational injuries.
+- number of occupational injuries

 The WSIB can include any other information it considers necessary.

-Employer’s duty to co-operate with the committee
+Employer’s duty to cooperate with the committee

-Under the Act, an employer has a general duty to co operate with and help the joint health and safety committee to carry out its functions [clause 25(2)(e)].
+Under the Act, an employer has a general duty to cooperate with and help the joint health and safety committee to carry out its functions [clause 25(2)(e)].
 In particular, the employer is required to:

-- provide any information that the committee has the power to obtain from the employer
+- Provide any information that the committee has the power to obtain from the employer

-- respond to committee recommendations in writing, as described earlier (subsection 9(20))
+- Respond to committee recommendations in writing, as described earlier (subsection 9(20))

 The employer must also advise the committee of the results of an assessment of risks of workplace violence [section 32.0.3] and provide the results of any report on occupational health and safety that is in the employer’s possession [clause 25(2)(l)].
 Where the report is in writing, the employer must provide the committee with the portions of the report that relate to occupational health and safety.